Benefits Street (2014)

 Wiki.

 Benefits Street is a British documentary series broadcast on Channel 4.
-It was first aired on 6 January 2014, and ran for five episodes.
-The show was filmed by documenting the lives of several residents of James Turner Street, Winson Green, Birmingham, England, United Kingdom, where newspapers reported that 90% of the residents claim benefits.
-It shows benefits claimants committing crimes, including a demonstration of how to shoplift, and portrays a situation in which people are dependent on welfare payments and lack the motivation to seek reliable employment.
+It followed the lives of benefit claimants and showed them committing crimes, including a demonstration of how to shoplift, and portrayed a situation in which people are dependent on benefits and voluntarily refuse to seek employment.

-The show was controversial, with the police, Channel 4 and the media regulator Ofcom receiving hundreds of complaints.
-There were Twitter death threats made against the residents of the street.
-Channel 4 was accused of making poverty porn.
-Many of those taking part claimed that they were misled by the documentary makers.
+The show was highly controversial; Channel 4, the police, and the media regulator Ofcom received hundreds of complaints, and there were death threats made against the residents of the street on Twitter.
+Channel 4 was accused of making poverty porn, and many of those taking part claimed that they were misled by the producers.
 Ofcom launched an investigation into whether the programme had breached the broadcasting regulations, but ultimately concluded its rules had not been broken.
+The producers defended the series, arguing that the reaction to it demonstrated the importance of making such a documentary.
+The series was mentioned in the House of Commons and prompted some political debate on the topic of benefits.

-The producers of Benefits Street defended the series, arguing that the reaction to it demonstrated the importance of making such a documentary.
-The series was mentioned in the House of Commons, and prompted some political debate on the topic of welfare.
-A number of programmes were commissioned by other channels covering the same topic, while Channel 4 commissioned a follow-up series provisionally titled Immigration Street that would follow the lives of immigrants living in the United Kingdom.
+A number of programmes were commissioned by other channels covering the same topic, while Channel 4 commissioned a follow-up series provisionally titled Immigration Street that would follow the lives of immigrants in the UK.
 Benefits Street gave Channel 4 their highest viewing figures for any show since 2012.
-In August 2014, Love Productions confirmed the second series of Benefits Street was being filmed in Kingston Road, Stockton-on-Tees, England, United Kingdom.
-Series two aired from 11 May 2015 for four episodes.

 Social Media